NetX (NETX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 NetX Historical Price

-According to the latest data gathered on NetX live price page, the current price of NetX is 0.8001USD.
+According to the latest data gathered on NetX live price page, the current price of NetX is 0.712USD.
 The circulating supply of NetX(NETX) is

 In the past 24 hours, NetX has shown a price movement of